sirogamichandayo/emacs_sirogami/.emacs.d/elpa/ac-helm-readme.txt

 Auto Complete with Helm.
+It enables us to narrow candidates Auto Complete with Helm.
 It enables us to narrow candidates with helm interface.
 If you have helm-match-plugin.el, candidates can be narrowed many times.